ccolombijn/server-api/api/README.md

 ## Intro

-API loader, once installed, loads a JSON file from a command
+API loader, once installed, loads a JSON config file from a command

 ## How to use